 These are great for summer time snacking and for a little something as you grill or make dinner.
 Big fans of Mexican cooking here and we eat it quite often.
 I just have never been able to, at least to my satisfaction, replicate the spicy carrots you get served at Mexican restaurants or take outs.

 I tried 3 different recipe versions to come to come up with this one and this is it.
 I love the thick carrot, sliced on the diagonal, the bits of onion, chucks of jalapeño, and Mexican oregano.

-I like to use Mexican oregano in my Latin cooking as it has a more authentic flavor.
+I like to use Mexican oregano in Mexican and Latin dishes as it has the flavor I’ve come to love.
 If you can’t find Mexican oregano, please, by all means use whatever oregano you have on hand.
 You are going to love these!

 - 2 large jalapeños

 - 5 cloves garlic smashed

 - 1 tbsp vegetable oil

 - 10 black peppercorns